Roy Cooper ignored crime lab problems for FOUR YEARS ????

 And even after Cooper’s own damning report and the series of follow-on investigations by the News & Observer, Cooper is treating the SBI scandal as if it were a series of isolated cases and not a systemic problem.[…]

 Let’s see.
 This article I excerpted was written in 2010.
 The author alleged Attorney General Cooper was “made aware” of crime lab problems in 2005.
-(He started at the DOJ 022912Roy_Cooper1in 2001.)
+(He started at the DOJ in 2001.)
 The article says Cooper did not order an investigation of the lab until “last year” — in this case, 2009.
 And only when threatened with a lawsuit.

 Think about all of the people wrongly imprisoned.
 Think about all of the rights violated in court.
 Think about the crime victims denied justice because of screw ups and ethical lapses in Roy Cooper’s crime lab.
 Think about all of the additional government money being spent by local governments trying to work around the mess at Roy Cooper’s crime lab.